AviatrixSystems/Docs/HowTos/privatemode.rst

 - Upgrade to 6.8.
 - A Controller in AWS or AWS GovCloud.
 It is best to set up Private Mode from a new Controller that does not have any previously deployed gateways.
 Private Mode will not work if you already have gateways deployed in your Controller.
-- A version of CoPilot that supports Private Mode (?), if you want to send syslog or Netflow data to CoPilot from the gateways.
+- A version of CoPilot that supports Private Mode, if you want to send syslog or Netflow data to CoPilot from the gateways.
 - If you want to associate a CoPilot instance, it must be in the same VPC as the Controller.
 - If setting up Private Mode in a multi-cloud deployment, a private underlay between the CSPs must exist (Direct Connect for AWS or Express Route for Azure).